Kingdom of Western Georgia: Second war of independence

-Georgian Civil War and final independence
+Aftermath

+Bagrat, maternal grandson of Demetrius of Samokalako, succeeded Demetrius as Duke of Samokalako.
+After the Battle of Chikhori, he founded the Kingdom of Imereti and in 1466 was crowned king of the Kingdom of Georgia, following the capture of King George VIII by Qvarqvare II Jaqeli.

-In 1455, Bagrat, maternal grandson of Duke Demetrius of Imereti, inherited the duchy and became a loyal vassal to the Georgian crown.
-However, in the early 1460s, he allied himself with the Georgian prince Qvarqvare II of Samtskhe, who continued his dynastic struggle against the central Georgian government, and the Sultan of Aq Qoyunlu Uzun Hasan against the Kingdom of Georgia.
-A major confrontation took place in August 1463 at the Battle of Chikhori, during which the troops loyal to King George VIII of Georgia were defeated by the Samtskhe-Saatabago and Bagrat.
-Bagrat took advantage of his victory to capture Kutaisi and was crowned king of western Georgia, recreating the kingdom for a fourth time.
+In 1455, Prince Bagrat, the maternal grandson of Duke Demetrius of Imereti, inherited the duchy and initially remained a loyal vassal of the Georgian crown.
+In the early 1460s, however, he allied himself with the Georgian prince Qvarqvare II of Samtskhe—who was continuing his dynastic struggle against the central government—and with the Iranian ruler Uzun Hasan, both acting against the Kingdom of Georgia.
+The conflict culminated in August 1463 at the Battle of Chikhori, where the forces loyal to King George VIII of Georgia were defeated by the army of Bagrat of Imereti.
+Following this victory, Bagrat seized Kutaisi and had himself crowned king of Imereti, restoring a western Georgian separatist kingdom for the fourth time.

-In exchange for their political support, King Bagrat recognised the sovereigns of Mingrelia, Abkhazia, Svaneti and Guria as princes, raising their status within the Georgian political class.
-Thanks to this alliance, the new king built up a large army that invaded the eastern province of Kartli and captured Tbilisi in 1465, using his new territory to have himself crowned once again, this time as King of United Georgia under the name of Bagrat VI, by the Catholicos of Georgia, in exchange for certain bribes.
-The situation descended into chaos when Bagrat's predecessor, George VIII, managed to escape from his prison in Kutaisi and took control of the eastern region of Kakheti, declaring the province's independence, while Constantine, Bagrat's half-brother, rebelled and seized northern Georgia.
-This triumvirate of Georgian kings caused a civil war that lasted until the end of the century.
+As a reward for their political and military support, Bagrat recognized the rulers of Mingrelia, Abkhazia, Svaneti, and Guria as princes, elevating their status within the Georgian political hierarchy.
+This alliance enabled him to raise a substantial army, which invaded the eastern province of Kartli and captured Tbilisi in 1466.
+There, Bagrat was crowned again—this time as king of a reunified Georgia under the name Bagrat VI—by the Catholicos of Georgia, reportedly in exchange for bribes.
+This fragile reunification quickly collapsed into chaos when the deposed George VIII was liberated by Qvarqvare II, George took control of the eastern region of Kakheti, and proclaimed its independence, while Prince Constantine, son of Demetrius III, rebelled and seized northern Georgia.
+The resulting triumvirate of Georgian kings plunged the country into a prolonged civil war that lasted until the end of the century.